 It's essential to remember that these characteristics are not readily apparent.
 In other words, analysis requires higher degrees of magnification beyond the standard 10x for diamond grading.

-Additionally, it's common for internal and surface graining to be the only characteristic within high-clarity diamonds, such as Internally Flawless, VVS1, and VVS2.
+Additionally, it's common for internal and surface graining to be the only characteristic within high-clarity diamonds.
+For example, Internally Flawless, VVS1, and VVS2 clarity.
 Given that you cannot see internal graining without magnification, it hardly seems worth a second thought.

 "Clarity Grade Is Based On Internal Graining Not Shown"